Alan-Turing13/record-shop/README.md

 ![landing page!](src/main/resources/assets/landing-page.png)

-A Spring Boot CRUD app for persisting your favourite albums, keep track of them over time and (optionally) make collaborative lists to share with friends through GitHub login.
+A Spring Boot CRUD app for persisting your favourite albums, keeping track of them over time and (optionally) making collaborative lists to share with friends through GitHub login.
 This includes with a simple landing page for displaying all the covers.

 With this being a full-stack application, I broke it down into the following stages: